| | |

 • Row 2 (WS): K1, work in rib as established to marker, sm, P to end of row.

-• Rep last 2 rows, slipping the marker as you work until the piece measures the same length as back to the first row of B stripe, end with a WS row as the last row you work.
+• Rep the last 2 rows, slipping the marker as you work until the piece measures the same length as back to the first row of B stripe, and end with a WS row as the last row you work.

-• Change to Yarn B and cont as established until piece measures the same length as back to the first row of C stripe, end with a WS row as the last row you work.
+• Change to Yarn B and cont as established until the piece measures the same length as back to the first row of C stripe, end with a WS row as the last row you work.

 • Change to Yarn C and cont as established, until the piece measures the same length as back to the first row of D stripe, end with a WS row as the last row you work.